-Its vast terrain is conserved all year round, Generally, you can find cyclists, hikers, bikers, strollers, and the local people travelling to and fro work from dawn to dusk, making the River Walk a hive for different activities.
+Its vast terrain is conserved all year round.
+Generally, you can find cyclists, hikers, bikers, strollers, and the local people traveling to and fro work from dawn to dusk, making the River Walk a hive for different activities.

 The Walk offers most of the city’s attractions, ranging from Sportsman Park to the Art Museum of Eastern Idaho.
-In all, this is a beautiful place for Instagram lovers who’d love a shot or two, as the scenery here is one that changes with the seasons.
-Be sure to add this to your list of things to do in Idaho Falls.
+This is a beautiful place for Instagram lovers who’d love a shot or two, as the scenery here changes with the seasons.
+Add this to your list of things to do in Idaho Falls.

-Seeing the epic Pavilion inside the Japanese Friendship Garden is one of the rewarding sights of Idaho Falls.
-The Japanese Pavilion had been built in the spirit of true friendship by the Japanese city of Tokai-Mura, a neighbouring city near Idaho Falls.
+Seeing the epic Pavilion inside the Japanese Friendship Garden is one of the most rewarding sights of Idaho Falls.
+The Japanese Pavilion had been built in the spirit of true friendship by the Japanese city of Tokai-Mura, a neighboring city near Idaho Falls.

-The Japanese Friendship Garden is on a grand isle inside the Snake River that overlooks the Broadway Bridge.
+The Japanese Friendship Garden is on a grand aisle inside the Snake River that overlooks the Broadway Bridge.
 Also, there’s another pedestrian bridge that connects the island either to the Snake River.

-History has it that, many years ago, the Japanese (Tokai-Mura) gave this gigantic ornamented ancient lantern to Idaho city, which was gladly received and proudly positioned in the Japanese Friendship Garden.
+History shows that, many years ago, the Japanese (Tokai-Mura) gave this gigantic ornamented ancient lantern to Idaho city, which was gladly received and proudly positioned in the Japanese Friendship Garden.

 The pavilion was officially opened to the public in 2016 and is a beautiful, peaceful oasis, reflecting Japanese gardening and building esthetics and celebrating the friendship between the two cities.
-Be sure to add this to your list of things to do in Idaho Falls.
+Add this to your list of things to do in Idaho Falls.

-The Tautphaus Park Zoo is one of the relics of the city.
-No doubt, it’s some of the oldest and most extensive gardens in Idaho Falls.
+The Tautphaus Park Zoo is one of the best places to visit in Idaho Falls.
+It’s also one of the relics of the city.
+It is undoubtedly some of Idaho Falls’ oldest and most extensive gardens.

 The Zoo Pack is loaded with lots of fun sights and allures.
 The luxuriant trees and the lush expanse of land around the scenery distinguish this Zoo Park.

-One particularly spectacular feature of the Zoo Park is that it holds a horde of different animals curated from all over the world with fun-packed exhibitions between March and October every year.
-Be sure to add this to your list of things to do in Idaho Falls.
+One particularly spectacular feature of the Zoo Park is that it holds a horde of different animals curated from all over the world, with fun-packed exhibitions between March and October every year.
+Add this to your list of things to do in Idaho Falls.

-The Yellowstone National Park stretches over several acres, such that a complete tour around the Park may require a full day’s effort.
+Yellowstone National Park stretches over several acres, so a complete tour around the Park may require a full day’s effort.

 However, for first-timers, we recommend a complete tour of some of the most excellent hiking spots around the Park.
 While there, explore the Upper Geyser Basin Boardwalk with its hot geysers, springs, and park annals.

-That being said, look out for these top interests at the Yellowstone: the West Thumb Geyser Basin; the Grand Canyon of the Yellowstone; Mammoth Hot Springs as well as the Grand Prismatic Spring.
+That being said, look out for these top interests at Yellowstone: the West Thumb Geyser Basin, the Grand Canyon of Yellowstone, Mammoth Hot Springs, and the Grand Prismatic Spring.

-The Museum is one of the top sights to look out for while at Idaho Falls.
-It has continued to represent a significant and artistic platform for Idaho Falls for more than a decade.
+The Museum is one of the top sights to look out for a while at Idaho Falls.
+It has continued to represent a significant and artistic platform for Idaho Falls for over a decade.

-Spotlighting five museums and a kids’ interactive craft area, The Art Museum caters to all categories of travellers from solo pleasure-seekers to family getaways.
+Spotlighting five museums and a kids’ interactive craft area, The Art Museum caters to all categories of travelers, from solo pleasure-seekers to family getaways.
 You should see it!

-The Museum equally hosts special exhibitions and art lessons in painting, portraiture, water colouring, poetry slam, and new and exciting additions to their events each year.
+The Museum equally hosts special exhibitions and art lessons in painting, portraiture, water coloring, poetry slam, and new and exciting additions to their events each year.

 For a token, visitors and locals can check out The Art Museum once a month (first Saturdays).
-Be sure to add this to your list of things to do in Idaho Falls.
+Add this to your list of things to do in Idaho Falls.

 Location: 300 South Capital Avenue, Idaho Falls, Idaho State